watsona4/scipy2016/SciPy2016TripReport.md

 > proved to be of valuable in fixing packages built by Continuum
 > themselves.
 >
-> There remained one major problem with the model
+> There remained one major problem with the model though—repositories
-> though&mdash;repositories were managing growing numbers of conda
+> were managing growing numbers of conda recipes without clear scope,
-> recipes without clear scope, resulting in recipe redundancy,
+> resulting in recipe redundancy, duplication and inconsistencies in
-> duplication and inconsistencies in the community.
-Growing a single
+> the community.
+Growing a single repository of many conda-recipes
-> repository of many conda-recipes failed to scale in other ways too;
+> failed to scale in other ways too; it wasn't possible to give
-> it wasn't possible to give individual permissions on specific
+> individual permissions on specific packages, and it wasn't possible
-> packages, and it wasn't possible to build every package for each
-> commit of the repository.
+> to build every package for each commit of the repository.
 >
 > SciPy 2015 proved to be the ideal platform to refine and develop a
 > plan to solve these issues, and to scale the conda package building
 > pipeline out to a wider community of packagers.
 >
-> In this talk, I will present conda-forge&mdash;an ambitious project
+> In this talk, I will present conda-forge—an ambitious project which
-> which has grown into a thriving community with openness and
+> has grown into a thriving community with openness and
 > reproducibility at its core. conda-forge is a medley of
 > technologies, including CI automation, Heroku, gitpython, pygithub,
 > requests, GitHub webhooks, conda\[-build\[-all\]\] and Docker.
 I